0xcert/techpaper/src/whitepaper.md

 *Figure 8: An issuer enables certification by deploying the Xcert smart contract to the blockchain.*

-The minting process of a new Xcert starts by creating an Xcert recipe.
+The minting process of a new Xcert starts by creating a JSON object with information about a digital asset.
 As explained earlier in the document, this object holds information about a particular digital asset and can include product-related data, issuer details, holder identity information and more.
-The protocol provides this kind of convention for each digital asset and specifies a list of required and optional keys, related type information and usage details.
+The protocol provides a convention for each digital asset and specifies a list of required and optional keys, related type information and usage details.

-When the recipe object is created, issuer converts it into a cryptographic hash, which is an imprint of a digital asset and represents a proof.
+When the JSON object is created, issuer converts it into a cryptographic hash, which is an imprint of a digital asset and represents a proof.
 The protocol allows different cryptographic algorithms to be used and it is up to the issuer to decide the appropriate level of security.

 For the final step in the certification process, the issuer submits the cryptographic hash, together with holder’s wallet address to the Xcert smart contract on the blockchain.

 The minting process creates a new Xcert and assigns the ownership to the provided holder.
-When the certification is completed, the issuer sends the recipe object over an arbitrary communication medium to the holder, so he will be able to provide the proof of ownership for the particular digital asset or burn it at his discretion.
+When the certification is completed, the issuer sends the JSON data object over an arbitrary communication medium to the holder, so he will be able to provide the proof of ownership for the particular digital asset or burn it at his discretion.

-All parties involved in the certification process are expected to keep a copy of the Xcert recipe object, in the same way as they keep a copy of their digital wallet credentials.
+All parties involved in the certification process are expected to keep a copy of the JSON data object, in the same way as they keep a copy of their digital wallet credentials.
 They can store this information locally or can authorize third-party dapps to do that on their behalf.

 In terms of trust, the issuer is responsible to prove and promote their account authenticity information over arbitrary communication media when needed.